 As mentioned above, APS, which stands for Admission Point Score is a method that determines your acceptance into higher education institutions.
 In South Africa, universities and colleges often require an APS score for their application process.
 It is sometimes listed as an entry requirement on application forms.

 Each course has a specific APS minimum requirement that you must meet.
 However, it is important to note that each South African university calculates the APS score differently.
 Moreover, each institution has unique prerequisites and admission requirements.
-Hence, before enroling in a course from a university, you must ensure you meet the APS scores required by both the university and the specific course you want to apply for.
+Hence, before enrolling in an undergraduate programme, you must ensure you meet the APS scores required by both the university and the specific course you want to apply for.

 In short, the APS score is very important for several reasons, as given below: